scugnizzo/SkyJavaTest/README.md

 services for the platform and working on the following story:

-**Prevent access to movies based on parental control level** *As a customer I donâ€™t want my account to be able to access movies that have a higher parental control level than my current preference setting.*
+**Prevent access to movies based on parental control level** *As a customer I don’t want my account to be able to access movies that have a higher parental control level than my current preference setting.*

 **Parental Control Levels:**